gdoy1/CFB_Reticulated/README.md

 -top prescribed item
 -average ACT cost
 -number of unique items

+Perecntage bars show the infection treatment drug of all infection treatments as a percentage

+A creatinine calculator has also been implemented for the user

 ## How to contribute
 After downloading the database contaning the prescribing data and cloning the repo, the files of interest include controllers.py in the database folder, controllers.py in the views folder,